Tattoo FAQ

 (approx 20-minute required read, so grab a cup of tea :-))

-In this FAQ I will give you information on how I work, pricing, process, policies, and just about every other question you may have.
-I am unable to give quotes, estimates, or advice via phone, text, social media, messaging, or video conferencing.
-After you read through this FAQ, and understand my process, if you still want to move forward, we can possibly set up a consultation appointment to discuss your project, in-person 🙂 *There is a secret code-word within the FAQ that you will need to enter, to show you have read the FAQ.
+This FAQ will explain how Above the Pearl Tattoo Studio and Tanya Magdalena work.
+It includes pricing, processes, policies, and almost every other question you may have.
+Other studios may work differently, but this is how we run the ship.
+We cannot give quotes, estimates, or advice via phone, text, social media, messaging, or video conferencing.
+After you read through this FAQ and understand the studio process, if you still want to move forward, we can potentially set up an in-person consultation appointment to discuss your project 🙂 *NOTE: There is a secret code word within the FAQ that you will need to enter into the consult request form, to show you have read the FAQ.

 First Off: